kine90/FlatBot/README.md

 ## Requisites

 To run FlatBot, you’ll need:
 - **A computer** that you can ideally leave running 24/7.
-FlatBot was developed on Windows, but with a few tweaks, it should run on macOS and Linux too (more on this later).
+FlatBot was developed on Windows, but with a few tweaks, it should run on macOS and Linux too.
-- **A mailbox** to receive email alerts, accessible by FlatBot via IMAP (POP3 can also work with minor changes—details later).
+- **A mailbox** to receive email alerts, accessible by FlatBot via IMAP (POP3 can also work with minor code changes).
 It's best to set up a dedicated mailbox for your flat search.
 - A properly set up **Chrome Browser** and **Chromedriver**.
 - **A 2Captcha subscription**.
 A €2–3 balance should last at least a month.
 - *(Optional but recommended)* **DB Browser for SQLite**, which lets you review the data processed by FlatBot.